 READ MORE: 13 Items Every Girl Needs For A Cruise

-Granted, unlike most of the items on this list, a GoPro isn’t exactly cheap.
+Unlike most of the items on this list, a GoPro isn’t exactly cheap.
 But this camera is a must, especially if you’re the adventurous type and you want to capture some of those one-of-a-kind experiences where you can’t really be holding a traditional camera or smartphone.

-As I write this, the GoPro 7 is now out, but you can find an older model with nearly as good quality in the $150 range on Amazon.
-The major differences between the newer model and the older ones are the touch screen, better image stabilization, and the fact that the newer models are waterproof even without a case.
+As I update this article (July 2022), the GoPro Hero 10 is out, but you can find an older model with nearly as good quality in the $250 range on Amazon.

 8. Hanging Toiletry Bag

 Hang it on the bathroom door or on the inside of one of the closets in your stateroom.
-You can fit everything in here from shaving cream, shampoo, soap, lotions, razors, and toothpaste.
+You can fit everything in here from shaving cream, shampoo, and soap to lotions, razors, and toothpaste.

 9. Portable Phone Charger

-Prior to 2017, I always carried around one of those small chargers that, if you were lucky, would charge your phone up to 50 perfect before running out of juice.
-It was basically enough to get you back to a real charger.
+Prior to 2017, I always carried around one of those small chargers that, if you were lucky, would charge your phone up to 50 percent before running out of juice.
+It was basically just enough to get you back to a real charger.